-We recognize that accelerating structural reforms is critical for achieving program objectives.
-In this context, the policies under our program will continue to focus on consolidating fiscal gains and reducing public debt, pursuing a wide financial sector agenda, and implementing broadbased structural reforms.
-In support of the program, we have specified additional structural benchmarks for the coming period.
+Structural reforms are critical for achieving program objectives.
+In this context, the policies through the remainder of our program will continue to focus on consolidating fiscal gains and reducing public debt, strengthening financial sector resilience, and implementing broad-based structural reforms.